-Halloween usually results in a big, scary pile of waste.
-Follow these tips and rules for proper waste disposal in the Sioux Falls area.
+Halloween usually results in big, scary piles of waste.
+Follow these tips and rules for proper waste disposal in the Sioux Falls area:

 1. Candy Wrappers are Not Recyclable: Sadly, plastic and foil candy wrappers are NOT recyclable.
 When purchasing candy to hand out to trick-or-treaters, look for cardboard options instead and go for bulk to avoid excess packaging.

 2. Make a Costume, Swap, or Buy Used: Swap your old costume with a friend or reuse one from a thrift store or your closet.
 Fabric is not allowed in the Sioux Falls recycling bin, but it is reusable!
 Make sure to donate any old costumes to your local thrift stores so they can be reused.